evinle/arix/README.md

 - Install Docker
 - Make sure you're in the projects root directory
 - `docker-compose up -d`

+### Is it running properly?
+- To double check that everything is working as expected
+- `docker ps`
+- If you see a mongo container instance up and running, you're good to go

+### Restarting container
+- `docker-compose down`

 ### Recommended Install
 - MongoDB database server